gokceuludogan/cmpe150/week7-8/README.md

   #### Question 2

-  Write a function named **to_upper** which takes a char as input, and returns the upper case version of the character if it is a lower case letter.
+  Write a function **to_upper()** which takes **a char** as input, and returns the upper case version of the character if it is a lower case letter.
 Otherwise it should return the same character.

   Then write a program which reads a word from the user, and prints it with upper case characters.
 Assume valid words will be given.